RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/restart.md

 ### Returns

 Returns `Done` if the restart completed successfully.
-Otherwise, it returns `ERROR`.
+Otherwise, it returns an error.

 ### Example